 A paring knife is a very small knife, but one of the few that a home cook will probably need.
 This knife is a specialty knife, meaning it is meant for very specific tasks.
-Many chefs consider it the second most important knife to own beside the chef's knife, although not everyone agrees.
+Many chefs consider it the second most important knife to own besides the chef’s knife, although not everyone agrees.

 The paring knife gets its name from its role.
 Paring basically means to cut away the outer surface or to remove the ends from a fruit or vegetable.
 This knife, then, is used to remove the outer peels or layers from fruits or vegetables, and to further trim and prepare them.